cfw-guide/dsi.cfw.guide/docs/fr_FR/restoring-nand.md

 5. Cliquez sur `Options` > `Emulation Setup` pour ouvrir la fenêtre de configuration d'émulation
 6. Changez `Reset/Startup Entrypoint` en `GBA/NDS BIOS (logo Nintendo)`
 7. Changez `NDS Mode/Colors` en `DSi (retail/16MB)`
-8. Cliquez sur `OK`
+8. Click `Save Now`
 9. Lancez n'importe quelle ROM Nintendo DS (fichier`.nds`)

-Si no$gba charge le menu DSi, passez à la section suivante.
+If no$gba loads the DSi menu (or the Unlaunch Filemenu), then continue to the next section.
 S'il montre n'importe quel type d'erreur ***ne flashez pas cette sauvegarde*** !

+## Uninstalling Unlaunch from your NAND backup (optional)
+Follow this if you dumped your NAND backup after you installed Unlaunch and you would like to uninstall Unlaunch from your system.
+If you are not trying to uninstall Unlaunch, you do **not** need to do this section.
+1. Download the latest version of the [Unlaunch installer](https://problemkaputt.de/unlaunch.zip)
+1. Extract `UNLAUNCH.DSI` from `unlaunch.zip`
+1. Launch `UNLAUNCH.DSI` in no$gba and start it from the Game Card slot
+   - This should start the Unlaunch installer, which looks similar to to the Unlaunch Filemenu
+1. Choose `Uninstall`
+1. Once complete, choose `Power down`
+1. Launch any Nintendo DS ROM again, and ensure your DSi menu loads and is working properly

 ## Flashage de votre sauvegarde NAND (Software)

 ::: danger

 Assurez-vous d'avoir lu les étapes ci-dessus car c'est là que cela devient dangereux.
 Si vous avez été directement lié ici sans suivre ce qui précède, retournez en haut et lisez toute cette page.

 :::

 ::: danger

 Assurez-vous que votre console Nintendo DSi est bien chargée avant de commencer cette section.

 :::

 1. Avec votre carte SD insérée, branchez votre Nintendo DSi en maintenant <kbd class="face">A</kbd> et <kbd class="face">B</kbd>